MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

 This topic explains how to set up items that use the unbilled revenue feature by default, and how to set up the unbilled revenue accounts for the items you select.

 These steps need to be completed to use the Unbilled revenue feature:
-On the **Recurring contract billing parameters** page, set up the **Unbilled revenue** section.
+ - On the **Recurring contract billing parameters** page, set up the **Unbilled revenue** section.
-Use the steps below on the **Unbilled revenue setup** page, to set up the items and accounts to use for the unbilled revenue feature.
-The unbilled revenue feature can be used for items where **Item type** is **Standard**.
+ - The unbilled revenue feature can be used for items where **Item type** is **Standard**.
 This feature can also be used for deferral items.
 To use the unbilled revenue feature with the short-term functionality, set up the short-term options on the **Recurring contract billing parameters** along with the steps below.

-Modules > Subscription billing > Recurring contract billing > Setup > Unbilled revenue setup
+Use the steps below on the **Unbilled revenue setup** page, to set up the items and accounts to use for the unbilled revenue feature.

 To set up items to use the unbilled revenue feature by default, follow these steps:
 1. Select the **Items** tab.